vicomte/acts_as_taggable/README.markdown

     User.tagged_with(['awesome, cool'], :on => :tags, :any => true).tagged_with(['smart', 'shy'], :on => :skills, :any => true)
 ```

   You can also use :wild => true option along with :any or :exclude option.
-It will looking for %awesome% and %cool% in sql.
+It will looking for awesome and cool in sql.

   Tip: User.tagged_with([]) or '' will return [], but not all records.